peterhaupt/fuzzy_risk_prediction/README.md

 ## Create Virtual Environment and Install Necessary Packages

-It is highly recommended to run the code in a virtual environment.
-The code has been tested on the following Python versions 3.9.20, 3.11.9, and 3.13.0.
+**It is highly recommended to run the code in a virtual environment.
+The code has been tested on the following Python versions 3.9.20, 3.11.9, and 3.11.10.
+This code and especially pyFUME is not running on Python 3.12 or higher.**

 **Please ensure that no previous version of pyFUME is installed in the virtual environment.
 The most robust solution is to run this code in a newly created virtual environment.
 This is due to the fact that pyFUME also requires specific older versions of Numpy and Pandas.**